 After you've decided the way you want to acquire your investment assets, your next decision regards where those investments will be held.
 You can open a taxable brokerage account that isn't connected to a retirement account.
 You can invest through your employer's 401(k) plan if it offers one.
 And you can also invest in one of a number of types of individual retirement accounts (IRAs): a traditional IRA, Roth IRA, SIMPLE IRA, or SEP-IRA.

-A 401(k) plan generally offers only a few investment choices, typically a handful of stock or bond mutual funds.
+A 401(k) plan typically offers only a few investment choices, often a handful of stock or bond mutual funds.
 The main upside of a 401(k) plan is that many employers match a certain percentage of the money you put into the plan.

 You might choose to keep your real estate holdings in a limited liability company (LLC) or some other type of corporate structure, such as a limited liability partnership (LLP).
 If you're unsure which is the best option for you, consider seeking the help of a legal or accounting professional—or both.